 Reduced Americanized form of Ó Laoidhigh ‘descendant of Laoidheach’, a personal name derived from laoidh ‘poem’, ‘song’ (originally a byname for a poet).

-Cairney lays out some fascinating Lee accomplishments in his Clans and Families of Ireland and Scotland:
+Cairney lays out some fascinating Lee accomplishments in his popular book, Clans and Families of Ireland and Scotland:

 Cairney, C. Thomas.
 Clans and Families of Ireland & Scotland.
 Westminster, MD: Willow Bend Books, 2000.